learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 load the first source.
 If it fails, it will _fall back_ to the second source.

 All modern browsers support MP4 files.
 If we had the above video on a website, its likely that more than 99% of visitors will see the MP4 version.
-However, in the chance that a site visitor is still using an older version of a browser like Firefox, the MP4 file will fail to load.
+However, if a site visitor is still using an older version of a browser like Firefox, the MP4 file will fail to load.
 At this point, the OGV file will load instead.
 It is still useful to have an alternate video format for this reason.

 In addition to multiple sources, we can provide a fall back message.
 This message will appear to users in the event that they are using a browser that is